ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The confirmation method "c5t" specifies the hash value of the end-entity C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
 The semantics of "c5t" is like that of the "x5t" JWT confirmation method defined in {{ssec-jwt-conf-x5t}}, with the following differences.
 First, the base64url-encoded SHA-1 thumbprint is computed over the C509 certificate.
 Second, the public key contained in the C509 certificate does not have to correspond to a key used to digitally sign the JWS.

-## URI Pointing to an Ordered Chain of C509 Certificates # {#ssec-jwt-conf-c5u}
+## URI Pointing to a C509 Certificate # {#ssec-jwt-conf-c5u}

-The confirmation method "c5u" specifies the URI {{RFC3986}} of a COSE_C509 containing an ordered chain of C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
-COSE_C509 is defined in {{I-D.ietf-cose-cbor-encoded-cert}}.
+The confirmation method "c5u" specifies a URI {{RFC3986}} that identifies a C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
+It specifies a JSON string, with value the URI.
 The semantics of "c5u" is like that of the "x5u" JWT confirmation method defined in {{ssec-jwt-conf-x5u}}, with the following differences.
-First, the URI refers to a resource for the C509 certificate chain.
-Second, the public key contained in one of the C509 certificates and acting as proof-of-possession key does not have to correspond to a key used to digitally sign the JWS.
+First, the URI refers to a resource for the C509 certificate.
+Second, the public key contained in the C509 certificate and acting as proof-of-possession key does not have to correspond to a key used to digitally sign the JWS.

 ## CWT Containing a COSE_Key # {#ssec-jwt-conf-kcwt}

 The confirmation method "kcwt" specifies a CBOR Web Token (CWT) {{RFC8392}} containing a COSE_Key {{RFC9053}} in a "cnf" claim and possibly other claims.
-The format of "kcwt" is the base64url-encoded serialization of the CWT.
+It specifies a JSON string, with value the base64url-encoded serialization of the CWT.

 ## CCS Containing a COSE_Key # {#ssec-jwt-conf-kccs}

 The confirmation method "kccs" specifies a CWT Claims Set (CCS) {{RFC8392}} containing a COSE_Key {{RFC9053}} in a "cnf" claim and possibly other claims.
-The format of "kccs" is the base64url-encoded serialization of the CCS.
+It specifies a JSON string, with value the base64url-encoded serialization of the CCS.

 # EDHOC Trust Anchor Purposes # {#sec-edhoc-ta-purposes}